David Stephan

 David Stephan is an executive at a Canadian food supplement company.
 He and his wife Collet were convicted of failing to provide the necessaries of life in April 2016 after the death of their son Ezekiel who was 19 months old.
 After winning an appeal, the Stephans were found not guilty.
 This verdict was subsequently overturned and a third trial ordered.
 In 2021 the Crown decided to stay the proceedings.

 The Stephans embraced pseudoscientific ideas including alternative medicine, anti-vaccine theories and COVID-19 conspiracy theories.

 Family and early life

 David is one of ten children born of Deborah and Anthony Stephan.
 He grew up in Southern Alberta in a Mormon family.

-Deborah had had bipolar affective disorder for close to a decade when she committed suicide in 1994 at the age of 40.
+Deborah had had bipolar affective disorder for close to a decade when she died by suicide in 1994 at the age of 40.
 After Deborah's death, the family, who belong to a Latter Day Saint group that believes in a naturalistic healing approach, became vocal advocates and believers in alternative medicine.